bozzobrain/LethalCompanyShipMaid/README.md

 	- Now handled in-game by using InputUtils
 - Ship Cleanup Configurations
 	- UseOnlyTerminal
-		- If [Enabled], the cleanup keybinding system will not respond to keypresses and only the terminal can be used to activate the mods cleanup functions.
+		- When set to [true] the cleanup keybinding system will not respond to keypresses and only the terminal can be used to activate the mods cleanup functions.

 	- ItemGrouping
 		- Whether to group the items in tight clusters or to spread them out by value